-The Canada Pension Plan is a social insurance program meant to benefit the general community, but there are a few requirements you need to meet to qualify.
+The Canada Pension Plan is a social insurance program meant to provide safeguards for the contributor and their family in cases of income loss due to death, disability, and retirement.
 In order to apply you need to ensure that you:

 - Are at least one month past your 59th birthday

 - Have worked in Canada for a period of time

 - Made at least one valid contribution to the CPP

 - Want CPP payments to begin within 12 months